DoD-Platform-One/bigbang/docs/developer/package-integration/helm-standards.md

 ## Secrets

 * The BigBang chart should make an `ImagePullSecret` in the namespace the package will be deployed in.
-* If the package chart cannot accept credentials (e.g. for databses) as a value, then the BigBang chart should make the secret with values passed into BigBang and pass the Secret to the package chart by name.
+* If the package chart cannot accept credentials (e.g. for databases) as a value, then the BigBang chart should make the secret with values passed into BigBang and pass the Secret to the package chart by name.

 ## Big Bang Helm Release